Code-Institute-Submissions/MS2_flappy_bird/TESTING.md

 3. A bug was found in responsive design for iPhone 5/SE. **The start screen and game over screen didn't fully appear** in the screen of the iPhone 5/SE.
     - The buttons of the start and game over screen didn't fully show in the screen.
 This bug was fixes by setting a media querie specially for the iPhone 5/SE.
 4. A bug was found in showing the game over screen when the bird hits a pipe (game over). **The game over screen didn't appear.**
+    - The game over screen was called by
+    ```
+    endscreen.style.visibility="visible";
+    ```
-    - The game over screen was called by endscreen.style.visibility="visible"; but the game over screen didn't appear.
-The bug was fixed by using a function and puting the endscreen.style.visibility="visible"; inside that function.
-In the if statement of game over the function is called instead of endscreen.style.visibility="visible";.
+    but the game over screen didn't appear.
+The bug was fixed by using a function and puting the
+    ```
+    endscreen.style.visibility="visible";
+    ```
+    inside that function.
+In the if statement of game over, the function is called instead of the element where visibility is called.
 5. A bug was found with the bird. **The bird was already flapping when the bird was in the get ready state, but the bird had to be fixed.**
     - The flapping of the bird was set at 5, which means that the bird was flapping slowly in the get ready state.
 The bug was fixed by changing the 5 to 0.
 The 0 means that the bird is fixed at the get ready state.